A Stable, Fast, and Fully Automatic Learning Algorithm for Predictive Coding Networks

 where $*$ denotes element-wise multiplication, and $l>0$.
 This process either runs until convergence, or for a fixed number of iterations $T$.

 \textbf{Learning:} During this phase, which corresponds to the M-step, the values $ x$ are fixed, and the weights are updated once via gradient descent according to the following equation:

 Note that the above algorithm is not limited to generative tasks, but can also be used to solve supervised learning problems \citep{whittington2017approximation}.
-Assume that we are provided with a data point $ y_{in}$ with label $ y_{out}$.
-In this case, we treat the label as the vector $ y$ we need to generate, and the data point as the prior on $ x^{(L)}$.
-The inference and learning phases are identical, with the only difference that now we have two vectors fixed during the whole duration of the process: $ x^{(0)} = y_{out}$, and $ x^{(L)} = y_{in}$.
-This algorithm is able to obtain performance almost comparable to these of BP on small and medium scale image classification tasks.
-However, PC is much slower than BP due to the large number of inference steps $T$ needed to let the causes $ x$ converge.
+Assume that a data point $ y_{in}$ with label $ y_{out}$ is provided.
+In this case, we treat the label as the vector $ y$ that we need to generate, and the data point as the prior on $ x^{(L)}$.
+The inference and learning phases are identical, with the only difference that now we have two vectors fixed during the whole duration of the process: $ x^{(0)} = y_{out}$ and $ x^{(L)} = y_{in}$.
+While this algorithm is able to obtain good results on small image image classification tasks, it is much slower than BP due to the large number of inference steps $T$ needed to let the causes $x$ converge.
 In what follows, we will propose an algorithm that addresses this limitation.

 We have defined PC on hierarchical Gaussian models, as different probability distributions would result in update rules that do not minimize prediction errors \cite{salvatori2023brain}.
 However, the applicability of our algorithm can be easily generalized to different probability distributions \cite{pinchetti2022}, as we also show in Sec.~\ref{sec:language_model}.